medikoo/html-template-to-dom/README.md

 1. In HTML string ES6 template inserts are replaced with markers (control characters).
 2. HTML is resolved to DOM
 3. Result DOM tree is iterated, and all found insert markers are replaced with actual inserts
+4. Eventual `script` elements are converted to ones that will be evaluated by engine when inserted into document (by default Browser doesn't evaluate scripts injected via innerHTML)

 #### domFromResolvedTokens(document, tokens[, options]);